Studying

 Satisfactory progress is evaluated after grades are posted for each term: fall, spring and summer.
 Evaluations will be based on courses completed and attempted at Mid-State, as well as credits transferred into Mid-State.

-• Appeal Process – Students who believe they had an unusual situation or condition which prevented the them from being successful (such as military activation, death of immediate family member or serious medical condition) may appeal their suspension by submitting a Petition for Reinstatement and an Academic Success Plan.
+- Appeal Process – Students who believe they had an unusual situation or condition which prevented them from being successful (such as military activation, death of immediate family member or serious medical condition) may appeal their suspension by submitting a Petition for Reinstatement and an Academic Success Plan.

-• The Petition for Reinstatement can be found on our Financial Aid Forms page.
+- To complete a petition, you must meet with your Academic Advisor.
 The petition requires students to explain and document why they failed to meet the standards and what has changed that will allow them to meet the standards during the next term.
-Supporting documentation must be submitted to the financial aid office prior to consideration for approval.
+Supporting documentation must be submitted with the petition form for consideration of approval.
+Schedule an appointment with your advisor.

-• An Academic Success Plan needs to be completed at a meeting with the student’s Academic Advisor.
+- An Academic Success Plan and Degree Map needs to be completed at a meeting with the student’s Academic Advisor.
 This plan must ensure that the student will be able to meet the standards within a specific time frame.
 To schedule an appointment, please call 888-575-6782.
+The student who is on an Academic Plan may receive financial aid funds for one payment period but must remain successful to receive future funds.
+The student is only allowed to take courses outlined in their Degree Map and must be completed with a grade of C or better; a Withdraw grade is not considered successful.

 Regaining Financial Aid Eligibility if Appeal is denied

-• If an appeal is denied (not due to the 150% maximum time frame requirement), the student will be responsible for making Satisfactory Academic Progress on their own before Financial Aid can be reinstated.
+- If an appeal is denied the student will be responsible for making Satisfactory Academic Progress on their own before Financial Aid can be reinstated.
 This means a student will need to pay for their classes on their own until their GPA is at or above a cumulative 2.0 average and is meeting the 67% minimum Pace requirement.

 Mid-State’s Satisfactory Academic Progress policy is subject to change without notice to comply with federal and/or state regulations.